Skip to content

 NameWhatBest ForClaude Fit

-BMADMulti-agent governance with constitution as guardrailEnterprise 10+ teams, long-term projects⭐⭐ Niche but powerful
+BMADMulti-agent governance with constitution as guardrailHigh-complexity projects with stable requirements, compliance or governance needs⭐⭐ Niche but powerful

 GSDMeta-prompting 6-phase workflow with fresh contexts per taskSolo devs, Claude Code CLI⭐⭐ Similar to patterns in guide